-As of March 31, 2014 and December 31, 2013, the Company had restricted cash of \$0.7 million classified in other assets on the accompanying condensed consolidated balance sheets, which related to a letter of credit issued to the Company's landlord with respect to its lease obligation for its corporate offices.
-As of March 31, 2014 and December 31, 2013, the Company also had \$0.1 million of restricted cash classified in other assets on the accompanying condensed consolidated balance sheet under a letter of credit related to an insurance policy.
+As of June 30, 2014 and December 31, 2013, the Company had restricted cash of \$0.7 million classified in other assets on the accompanying condensed consolidated balance sheets, which related to a letter of credit issued to the Company's landlord with respect to its lease obligation for its corporate headquarters in San Ramon, California.
+As of June 30, 2014 and December 31, 2013, the Company also had \$0.1 million of restricted cash classified in other assets on the accompanying condensed consolidated balance sheet under a letter of credit related to an insurance policy.